-Title: Rising Use of Mosin Rifles in Ukraine: What It Means for Russian Military Strategy and Its Historical Significance
+The Rising Use of Mosin Rifles in Ukraine: What It Means for Russian Military Strategy and Its Historical Significance

-Title: Rising Use of Mosin Rifles in Ukraine: What It Means for Russian Military Strategy and Its Historical Significance
+The Rising Use of Mosin Rifles in Ukraine: What It Means for Russian Military Strategy and Its Historical Significance

-A soldier making use of a Mosin carbine during a reenactment
+A soldier making use of a Mosin carbine during a reenactment Courtesy: : Adam Kliczek, http://memoriesstay.com (CC-BY-SA-3.0)

 TL;DR